The Lovely Bones (film): Critical reception

-Stephanie Zacharek, of Salon, viewed the film as being "an expensive-looking mess that fails to capture the mood, and the poetry, of its source material" because it has "good actors fighting a poorly conceived script, under the guidance of a director who can no longer make the distinction between imaginativeness and computer-generated effects."
-Todd McCarthy, of Variety, felt that Jackson had undermined the "solid work from a good cast" with "show-offy celestial evocations" that "severely disrupt the emotional connections with the characters."
-McCarthy said that the film, overall, was a "significant artistic disappointment."
+Stephanie Zacharek of Salon viewed the film as being "an expensive-looking mess that fails to capture the mood, and the poetry, of its source material" because it has "good actors fighting a poorly conceived script, under the guidance of a director who can no longer make the distinction between imaginativeness and computer-generated effects".
+Todd McCarthy of Variety felt that Jackson had undermined the "solid work from a good cast" with "show-offy celestial evocations" that "severely disrupt the emotional connections with the characters".
+McCarthy said that the film, overall, was a "significant artistic disappointment".

-Joe Neumaier, of New York Daily News, described Jackson as having "siphoned out all the soulfulness" that made the author's "combination thriller/afterlife fantasy a best-seller" and that the film was "a gumball-colored potboiler that's more squalid than truly mournful."
-Neumaier also wrote that the film and Jackson "wasted" a "good cast."
-Roger Ebert of Chicago Sun-Times gave the film 1.5 stars out of 4, calling it "deplorable", and criticizing the apparent message that Susie's murder eventually made her happier.
+Joe Neumaier of New York Daily News described Jackson as having "siphoned out all the soulfulness" that made the author's "combination thriller/afterlife fantasy a best-seller" and that the film was "a gumball-colored potboiler that's more squalid than truly mournful".
+Neumaier also wrote that the film and Jackson "wasted" a "good cast".
+Roger Ebert of Chicago Sun-Times gave the film 1.5 stars out of four, calling it "deplorable", and criticizing the apparent message that Susie's murder eventually made her happier.
 He also criticized the film's portrayal of Heaven, which he compared to "a happy gathering of new Facebook friends".
 But he praised the acting, stating that "this whole film is Jackson's fault".

 The British Board of Film Classification (BBFC) reported that 24 objections were made to the rating given to The Lovely Bones, more than for any other film in 2010.
-The BBFC states, "Many found the film to be a shocking and upsetting experience.
-The scene in which young Susie is entrapped by the killer, and the subsequent sequence in which the killer soaks in a bath after the murder, were compared by some complainants to scenes in '18' rated horror films."
+The BBFC stated: "Many found the film to be a shocking and upsetting experience.
+The scene in which young Susie is entrapped by the killer, and the subsequent sequence in which the killer soaks in a bath after the murder, were compared by some complainants to scenes in '18' rated horror films".
 The BBFC rated the film a 12A, and many complained that the movie was upsetting for a younger audience.
 Nevertheless, the BBFC defended its rating: "The Lovely Bones lacked any explicit detail of the murder and any sexual elements were downplayed.
-The audience's sympathies remain entirely with the family and the film had many positive messages about life."
+The audience's sympathies remain entirely with the family and the film had many positive messages about life".

 The Irish Film Classification Office (IFCO) initially rated the film a higher 15A, for the "child abduction and murder" theme.
 This was lowered to 12A following a distributor appeal, a decision which also received their most complaints of 2010.

 In a 2012 interview, screenwriter Lynne Ramsay discussed the film made versus her version of the script.
 She had read the novel in manuscript prior to publication, and said that her adaptation departed from it significantly.
 "I really didn't like the My Little Pony, she's-in-heaven, everything's-O.K. aspect", she told The New York Times in 2012.
 She had depicted the scenes with Susie in heaven as purely in her father's imagination.
 In addition, Ramsay presented the father as becoming friends with Mr. Harvey, never suspecting him of having killed his daughter.